 125 million euros for University Medicine Oldenburg

-The state government's current budget plans allow University Medicine Oldenburg to plan reliably for the future for the first time since it was founded.
-125 million euros are to flow to the site by 2028 - to increase the number of first-year students from 120 to 200 from the 2026/27 winter semester and to invest in a research and teaching building.
-This was announced by Minister President Stephan Weil following the budget meeting of the Lower Saxony state government on 24 June 2024.
-The budget planning has yet to be confirmed by the state parliament.
+The state government’s current budget plans are enabling University Medicine Oldenburg to plan reliably for the future for the first time since its foundation.
+125 million euros are set to be allocated to the site by 2028 – to increase the number of first-year students from 120 to 200 from the 2026/27 winter semester onwards and to fund investment in a research and teaching building.
+This was announced by Minister-President Stephan Weil following the Lower Saxony state government’s closed-door budget meeting on 24 June 2024.
+The state parliament has yet to approve the budget plan.
 More

 "For University Medicine Oldenburg, this decision represents one of the most important moments since it was founded twelve years ago.
 The state government has kept its promise and now, for the first time, we can plan the further development of UMO in a reliable and future-oriented manner.
 This is an important step for the entire north-west and its healthcare provision."